BioIntelligence-Lab/SegViz/README.md

 - We use all the 30 training samples from the [Beyond the Cranial Vault datasets](https://www.synapse.org/#!Synapse:syn3193805/wiki/89480\n)

-We have the following notebooks for your reference -
+We have shared the following notebooks -

 - W&B_SegViz_3d_LSPK_combined_anon.ipynb - You will need to consolidate all the samples from the training set of all the four datasets and store it in the MSD format.
 Then you can pass your path to the `root_dir` variable in the notebook.